 Notes

-1 This is a compilation of the Biosecurity and Agriculture Management Act 2007 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 26 July 2013 of the Biosecurity and Agriculture Management Act 2007 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

 Compilation table